 An Incredible Variety of Safe Bike Paths

 You don’t need to be an uber fit, lycra clad cyclist to be totally at home biking the greenways and cycle paths of the Atlantic Coast!
 Road racing is a big deal in France, but in this beach-oriented vacation wonderland, the recreational cyclist is king.
 Biking is a favorite family past time.
 Whether you want to bike on the beach, near the beach, in the pine forests, on an island, near the oyster beds or in and around a city, there are bike paths everywhere.
 For example, there are over 700 km of cycling paths in the Gironde, all safe, well-marked and ready for adventure.
 These cycling paths run along the coast, through seaside villages, to and from the beautiful city of Bordeaux, and through serene pine forests.
-A directory of six major routes can be downloaded from the Gironde Tourism Office.
+A directory of major routes can be found on the Gironde Tourism Office.
 Click on “Carnet de Voyages Cyclo Destination Gironde” and then download the booklet.
 Even though it is in French, the bike paths are easy to follow and the listings for bike rentals and lodging can be followed up on through their websites.
 A second valuable biking resource is the publication “Les Pistes Cyclables de Gironde” which includes seven routes, including the very popular Bordeaux-Lacanau route, the bike route around the Bay of Arcachon, and the Upper Medoc route, along with lodging and bike rental information.
 If you’re staying in Bordeaux, additional biking information can be obtained from the Office of Tourism.

-In case none of the above ideas interest you, you can get additional ideas of bicycking in the Charante-Maritime, a brochure called Plan Charente Velo lists 25 bicycling loops ranging from 4 km to 70 km and can be accessed through the Charente Tourism Office.
+In case none of the above ideas interest you, you can get additional ideas of bicycling in the Charante-Maritime, a brochure called Plan Charente Velo lists 25 bicycling loops ranging from 4 km to 70 km and can be accessed through the Charente Tourism Office.
 These ideas are only a small selection of the unlimited bicycling opportunities along the Atlantic Coast of France, thus making it a real mecca for the recreational cyclist, especially if you are vacationing with kids.

 Marennes-Oleron is Europe’s leading oyster-producing area.
 Even if you are not a lover of oysters, you will be amazed by the process of oyster farming in the Marennes-Oleron region.
 If you are traveling with kids, a visit to an oyster village or ostreicole will definitely be a big hit.
 Better yet, plan a visit to a village like La Tremblade where oyster farming and mussels are major industries.
 Visiting the world-famous oyster cultivation areas near Marennes is really a very special treat.
 The best news is that you can eat fresh oysters all year round in France, so even if you are visiting in the summer time, oysters will be on the menu in May, June, July and August!